One of the toughest areas to shave for a man or woman is the pubic area.

 Laser treatments provide a more permanent solution.
-But it takes a long time and costs will be astronomical.
+But it takes a long time, and costs will be astronomical.

-In theory, this is appealing because you just apply cream on the area, wait 10 minutes or so and wipe it off.
+In theory, this is appealing because you apply the cream on the area, wait 10 minutes or so and wipe it off.

 However, these products contain harsh chemicals that may cause an adverse reaction.

 Remember that removing hair down there is a personal choice.

 There are two options – shave everything or trim it so hair doesn’t go over the bikini line, which can be an eyesore.